We like to make our own BBQ wings sauce, but you could use a store-bought one if you are pressed for time.

 - 1 teaspoon black pepper

-2 Using a sturdy chef's knife or poultry shears, cut off the wing tips and either discard or reserve (we usually freeze) for making chicken stock.
-Use the knife or sheers to separate the drumettes from the flats (the mid-joint wings).
+2 Cut whole wings into parts: If you have whole chicken wings, you'll want to cut them into parts.
+(Here's How to Break Down Chicken Wings.)
+Using a sturdy chef's knife or poultry shears, cut off the wing tips and either discard or reserve (we usually freeze) for making chicken stock.
+Then use your knife or shears to separate the drumettes from the flats (the mid-joint wings).